strafun/tiny-url-coding-challenge/README.md

 - Entity `product`.
 Each product should have name, description, price, category.
 - We should handle 100 million product records.
 - We should provide CRUD operations for the Product.
-Deletion should be `safe` - without real deleting from the database.
+Deletion should be with moving to archive.
 - We should provide product `listing` with possibility filter by name, price, category ASC and DESC.
-Show 50 products per page with pagination.
+Show 30 products per page with pagination.
 - We should be able to mark products as a `top` and show them at the top of the list.
 There will be around 0.01% of the top products.
 - Entity `product category`.
 Each category should have a unique name.
 And let's assume that we have 10 000 categories.
 - We should be able to add a category.